NM20230721/whitecliffe-python/README.md

 # whitecliffe-python
-Originally I just erased my code after I was finished with practicing with it.
+Originally I just erased my code after I was finished with practicing with it instead of saving it into a file.....